16cconway/proj1/README.md

 * `proj1.runtime_metric`
   * Provided sample code for class of RuntimeMetric to contain size of an input and duration of the solution
+* `proj1.get_input_size`
+  * Developer created script used for getting the size of the input for time complexity analysis

 ### Project Layout